Welcome to the Chinese zodiac for kids and parents!

 About the Tiger Child

-An exuberant little daredevil, your Tiger child is alternately the cuddliest little bundle of irrepressible joy and an uncoachable wild child.
-He’s born with an unerring homing device for fun (and parents of Tigers may add, trouble too) — wherever it is to be found, he’ll beam himself into the center of it before you can blink.
+An exuberant little daredevil, your Tiger child is alternately the cuddliest little bundle of irrepressible joy and a total wild child.
+He’s born with an unerring homing device for fun (and parents of Tigers may surmise, for trouble, too) — wherever it is to be found, he’ll beam himself into the center of it before you can blink an eye.
 Charismatic and bright, he’ll talk an ear off, sharing his many schemes and dreams with his captive audience of the moment.